NS saturated and $\Delta_1$-definable: Abstract

 \section{Abstract}

-We show that assuming the existence of $M_1^{\#}$, there is a model of $\ZFC$ in which $\NS$ is $\aleph_2$-saturated and $\Delta_1$-definable with $\omega_1$ as a parameter which answers a question of Sy-David Friedman and Liuzhen Wu.
-We also show that given a Woodin cardinal there is a model with $\NS$ saturated and $\Delta_1$-definable with a ladder system $\vec{C}$, a full Suslin tree $T$ and an almost disjoint family $F$ of reals as parameters.
+We show that under the assumption of the existence of the canonical inner model with one Woodin cardinal $M_1$, there is a model of $\ZFC$ in which $\NS$ is $\aleph_2$-saturated and $\Delta_1$-definable with $\omega_1$ as a parameter which answers a question of Sy-David Friedman and Liuzhen Wu.
+We also show that starting from an arbitrary universe with a Woodin cardinal, there is a model with $\NS$ saturated and $\Delta_1$-definable with a ladder system $\vec{C}$ and a full Suslin tree $T$ as parameters.
+Both results rely on a new coding technique whose presentation is the main goal of this article.